Text - Bio

 Bio

 Nic has held a total of eight solo exhibitions, participated in three two person exhibitions and numerous group shows since her first solo exhibition, WILD in Cowra Regional Art Gallery in 2016.
 This exhibition kick started her art practice following winning the 2015 Central West Regional Art Award, through Cowra Regional Art Gallery.
-Nic's most recent solo exhibition, Happenings 2023 occurred at Michael Reid, Murrurundi..
+Nic's most recent solo exhibition, Happenings 2023 occurred at Michael Reid, Murrurundi.
 In 2022 Nic's solo exhibition, Nicola Mason: Cycle at Bathurst Regional Art Gallery co-occurred with Sidney Nolan: Drought, Robert Hirschmann: Past Night and Hui Selwood: Cubi and other passages.

-Her practice has been propelled by a number of residencies, bursaries and grants including her 2023 Ironbark Residency a collaboration between Stuart Town STA and Orana Arts Inc; 2020 Australian Consortium for In-Country Indonesian Studies (ACICIS) internship / residency at Babaran Segaragunung Culture House; 2019 Bundanon Artist in Residence program through Bundanon Trust; 2018-19 Art of Threatened Species residency, a collaboration between Orana Arts Inc and the NSW Department of Planning, Industry and Environment; and 2017 residency at the Centre d'Art Marnay Art Centre (Camac), France.
+Her practice has been propelled by a number of residencies, bursaries and grants including her 2024 Squatters Residency, The Foundations, Portland, 2023 Ironbark Residency a collaboration between Stuart Town STA and Orana Arts Inc; 2020 Australian Consortium for In-Country Indonesian Studies (ACICIS) internship / residency at Babaran Segaragunung Culture House; 2019 Bundanon Artist in Residence program through Bundanon Trust; 2018-19 Art of Threatened Species residency, a collaboration between Orana Arts Inc and the NSW Department of Planning, Industry and Environment; and 2017 residency at the Centre d'Art Marnay Art Centre (Camac), France.
 In seeking and valuing family cultural exchange activities she has taken the opportunity with these residencies to travel to France and Indonesia with her family in tow.
-Her immersion in local communities is also evidenced by her rich involvement in running workshops such as her2023 Charcoal Workshop at The Uncooperative, at WAYOUT, a Cementa Initiative and as a Member and Director at Tablelands Artist Cooperative Gallery, Bathurst from 2013 to 2017.

 Nic has held a total of eight solo exhibitions, participated in three two person exhibitions and numerous group shows since her first solo exhibition, WILD in Cowra Regional Art Gallery in 2016.
 This exhibition kick started her art practice following winning the 2015 Central West Regional Art Award, through Cowra Regional Art Gallery.
-Nic's most recent solo exhibition, Happenings 2023 occurred at Michael Reid, Murrurundi..
+Nic's most recent solo exhibition, Happenings 2023 occurred at Michael Reid, Murrurundi.
 In 2022 Nic's solo exhibition, Nicola Mason: Cycle at Bathurst Regional Art Gallery co-occurred with Sidney Nolan: Drought, Robert Hirschmann: Past Night and Hui Selwood: Cubi and other passages.

-Her practice has been propelled by a number of residencies, bursaries and grants including her 2023 Ironbark Residency a collaboration between Stuart Town STA and Orana Arts Inc; 2020 Australian Consortium for In-Country Indonesian Studies (ACICIS) internship / residency at Babaran Segaragunung Culture House; 2019 Bundanon Artist in Residence program through Bundanon Trust; 2018-19 Art of Threatened Species residency, a collaboration between Orana Arts Inc and the NSW Department of Planning, Industry and Environment; and 2017 residency at the Centre d'Art Marnay Art Centre (Camac), France.
+Her practice has been propelled by a number of residencies, bursaries and grants including her 2024 Squatters Residency, The Foundations, Portland, 2023 Ironbark Residency a collaboration between Stuart Town STA and Orana Arts Inc; 2020 Australian Consortium for In-Country Indonesian Studies (ACICIS) internship / residency at Babaran Segaragunung Culture House; 2019 Bundanon Artist in Residence program through Bundanon Trust; 2018-19 Art of Threatened Species residency, a collaboration between Orana Arts Inc and the NSW Department of Planning, Industry and Environment; and 2017 residency at the Centre d'Art Marnay Art Centre (Camac), France.
 In seeking and valuing family cultural exchange activities she has taken the opportunity with these residencies to travel to France and Indonesia with her family in tow.
-Her immersion in local communities is also evidenced by her rich involvement in running workshops such as her2023 Charcoal Workshop at The Uncooperative, at WAYOUT, a Cementa Initiative and as a Member and Director at Tablelands Artist Cooperative Gallery, Bathurst from 2013 to 2017.

 In the studio

-The studio she works in is a miners cottage rich in stories - many of which find their way back with oral histories from neighbours and visitors returning to their past.
+The studio she works in (when not in use by one of her teens) is a miners cottage rich in stories - many of which find their way back with oral histories from neighbours and visitors returning to their past.
 It is thought that this dwelling is a remnant from the gold mining days of the mid to late 19th Century.
 Around a century later this cottage and place became a retreat for the artist, activist and philosopher Margaret Grafton.
 To more recent times, where Gabrielle, once the teenager inhabiting the nineties in this place, returned to the cottage and revealed her experience of shared story making centred around the mysterious Marika Gusuna, tagged on the wall.
 Do tell if you have news on Marika. |

 Acknowledgement of Country